rwaldron/lemmy/README.md

-either *Javascript* or *[Coffee-Script][5]* in no time and agilize the management of the most common tasks during the development, testing, and deployment of your project by just using Makefile and a couple of Bash commands available on your Linux or OSX system.
+either *Javascript* or *[Coffee-Script][5]* in no time and agilize the management of the most common tasks during the development, testing, and deployment of your project by just using Makefile and a couple of Bash commands available on your Linux/OSX system.

 ### Pre-Requisites